 Finally, here’s a reply that showcases active listening:

-“Hi there.
+- “Hi there.
 I apologize that you haven’t received a tracking email.
-And, I’m here to help.
-I would like to make sure your order is en-route.
+I’m here to help.
+I would like to make sure your order is en route.
 Do you happen to have your order confirmation number?
 If not, we can try looking it up another way.”

-The second example response showcases the fact that the support agent has heard the problem and is actively looking for a solution; this should be the aim.
+The second example response showcases that the support agent has heard the problem and is actively looking for a solution.

 Customer service response times tremendously impact your store’s bottom line.
-In the event that a response to a query takes too long, customer satisfaction plummets.
-Low satisfaction leads to low eCommerce conversion rates.
-Time management skills are crucial for your support team to possess.
+If a response to a query takes too long, customer satisfaction plummets.
+Low satisfaction leads to low ecommerce conversion rates and less revenue.
+This means that your team needs to have good time management skills.

 Time management is the ability to effectively and productively utilize one’s time.
-As a customer service skill, it will make or break the successful completion of the job.
-The better time management abilities an agent possesses, the quicker response times become and the more tickets resolved.
+As a customer service skill, it's make-it-or-break-it: The better an agent's time management, the quicker their response times and the more tickets they can resolve.

 Most people can understand when a situation is tense.
-And, as a customer service skill, this is essential since many if not most shopper problems are at least a little tense.
-Support service is just one of the industries that is stressful by nature.
+And, as a customer service skill, this is essential since many — if not most — shopper problems are at least a little tense.
+Support services are just one of the industries that are stressful by nature.

-So, your agents need to understand when a situation is tense, and they need to know what to do to diffuse the emotional heat.
+So, your agents need to understand when a situation is tense and what to do to defuse the emotional heat:

 In addition, it’s important for support agents to care for themselves, drink plenty of water, and get enough rest.
-This way, they are prepared to be resilient to stress.
+This way, they are prepared to be resilient to the job's stresses.

-In the following example, @ultabeauty received some less than positive tweet from a dissatisfied customer, @TheDaniC_.
-She let them know that both of her local brick and mortar stores had disappointed her.
+In the following example, @ultabeauty received a less-than-positive tweet from an unhappy customer, @TheDaniC_.
+She told them both of her local brick-and-mortar stores had disappointed her.